This seasonal guide to waterfalls recommends the best time of year and the

 At the current time, the guide to waterfalls in

-Victoria is the most complete, followed by the Northern Territory and New South Wales.
+Australia is the most complete, followed by waterfalls that I have visited in New Zealand.
 This website only

 includes waterfalls that I have personally visited and photographed.